tingwei758/tingwei758/README.md

 ## Hey 👋, I'm Mike Zhang

-🎓 I am Data Science student at University of Waterloo
+🎓 Data Science student at University of Waterloo
-🔖 I have worked as Data Scientist, Quantitative Engineer, Web Developer
+🔖 Worked as Data Scientist, Quantitative Engineer, Web Developer
-🏆 I have won a couple of Math and Data Competitions
+🏆 Winner of multiple Math and Data Competitions
+🍸 Amateur Bartender at party
 🔭 Currently working on buiding a Stock Risk Visualization application
-🍸 I make cocktails at party
+💬 Ask me about what is, not what ought to be...

 ### Languages I use